Corn dog

-A corn dog (also spelled corndog) is a sausage (usually a wiener) on a stick that has been coated in a thick layer of cornmeal batter and deep fried.
+A corn dog (also spelled corndog and also known by several other names) is a hot dog on a stick that has been coated in a thick layer of cornmeal batter and deep fried.
 It originated in the United States and is commonly found in American cuisine.

+Name variations

+In Canada, corn dogs are often called "Pogos" after the popular brand produced by Conagra.

+In Australia, where they have become a popular food at agricultural shows and carnivals, they are known as either "Pluto pups", "Dagwood dogs", "dippy dogs" or (historically) "pronto pups".
+The name "Pluto pup" likely derives from the Disney character Pluto, who is a dog.
+"Dagwood dog" is derived from the name of a character from the American comic strip Blondie, which was created in 1930.
+In the comic strip, Dagwood, Blondie's husband, has a dog named Daisy.
+Historically, the name "pronto pup" was originally used as a brand name in the United States in 1941, although this name had become obsolete as early as 1949 and was replaced by the name "Pluto pup".
+Some have suggested that Pluto pups are made in factories, while Dagwood dogs are prepared on site.

+In France, the term beignet de saucisse is used, which literally translates to "sausage donut".

+In Japanese, the most common name for them is "American dog" (アメリカンドッグ, amerikan doggu).

+In New Zealand, the name "hot dog" or "mini hot dog" is often used.

 History

-Newly arrived German immigrants in Texas, who were sausage-makers finding resistance to the sausages they used to make, have been credited with introducing the corn dog to the United States, though the serving stick came later.
+German immigrants in Texas, who were sausage-makers finding resistance to the sausages they used to make, have been credited with introducing the corn dog to the United States, though the serving stick came later.
 A US patent filed in 1927, granted in 1929, for a Combined Dipping, Cooking, and Article Holding Apparatus, describes corn dogs, among other fried food impaled on a stick; it reads in part:

 A "Krusty Korn Dog" baker machine appeared in the 1926 Albert Pick-Barth wholesale catalog of hotel and restaurant supplies.
-The 'korn dogs' were baked in a corn batter and resembled ears of corn when cooked.
+The "korn dogs" were baked in a corn batter and resembled ears of corn when cooked.

 A number of current corn dog vendors claim responsibility for the invention and/or popularization of the corn dog.
 Carl and Neil Fletcher lay such a claim, having introduced their "Corny Dogs" at the State Fair of Texas sometime between 1938 and 1942.
 Pronto Pup of Rockaway Beach, Oregon, claims to have invented the corn dog in 1939.
 Cozy Dog Drive-in, in Springfield, Illinois, claims to have been the first to serve corn dogs on sticks, on June 16, 1946.
 Also in 1946, Dave Barham opened the first location of Hot Dog on a Stick at Muscle Beach in Santa Monica, California.